Upgrading the Enterprise Server¶

 , if you've deployed in Swarm mode) - Overwrite the old files with the new ones

-- Start the Enterprise server again with
+- Re-start the Enterprise server with

 or--swarm